NASA’s Hubble Telescope Reveals Striking Multi-Wavelength Galaxy

 History and Mission

-Launched on April 24, 1990, NASA’s Hubble Space Telescope has been a cornerstone of modern astronomy.
+.
+Learn more about Hubble’s history and mission on NASA’s Hubble Overview. has been a cornerstone of modern astronomy.
 Orbiting approximately 547 kilometers above Earth, Hubble provides an unobstructed view of the universe, free from atmospheric distortions.
 Its mission?
 To explore the cosmos, from nearby planets to the most distant galaxies, enriching our understanding of the universe’s origin, structure, and evolution.

 Design and Construction